Ocugen Chief Scientific Officer to Present at 2023 World Vaccine Congress

-/EIN News/ -- MALVERN, Pa., March 31, 2023 (GLOBE NEWSWIRE) -- Ocugen, Inc. (Ocugen or the Company) (NASDAQ: OCGN), a biotechnology company focused on discovering, developing, and commercializing novel gene and cell therapies, biologics, and vaccines, today announced that the Company’s Chief Scientific Officer, Arun Upadhyay, PhD, will present at the World Vaccine Congress being held April 3 – 6 in Washington D.C.
+MALVERN, Pa., March 31, 2023 (GLOBE NEWSWIRE) -- Ocugen, Inc. (Ocugen or the Company) OCGN, a biotechnology company focused on discovering, developing, and commercializing novel gene and cell therapies, biologics, and vaccines, today announced that the Company's Chief Scientific Officer, Arun Upadhyay, PhD, will present at the World Vaccine Congress being held April 3 – 6 in Washington D.C.

 "Current COVID-19 vaccines are limited by a lack of durability and inability to stop infection and transmission," said Dr. Upadhyay.
 "Inhaled vaccines have the potential to generate rapid mucosal immunity in respiratory pathways, limiting infection and transmission.
 I look forward to discussing Ocugen's inhaled vaccine technology—to address COVID-19 and flu—during the World Vaccine Congress."